iizotov/athena-federated-query-workshop/README.md

 Please do not hesitate to reach out to Raj and Igor, your AWS Solution Arrchitects, if you have any questions.

 See you next time!

+## Acknowledgements

+This workshop is based on https://athena-in-action.workshop.aws/